pallavink/databricks-etl-pipeline/README.md

 ## Assumptions & Notes

-- CSV data schemas are assumed consistent with source URLs.
-- `new_cluster` is used in the job config for Community Edition compatibility.
+- `serverless` is used in the job config since only this was available in the free version.
 - Basic validation tests check for table and view existence.
 - Production-ready enhancements could include data quality checks, more detailed tests, and error handling.